 “Aerating the soil and following up with topdressing with compost can help loosen the soil,” Dillon says.
 “Adding organic matter [with compost] acts as a slow-release of nutrients and the earthworms and beetles will help mix it into the existing soil.”

-Description: Cotton, hibiscus and okra are members of the same family of plants.
-One variety even contributed a key ingredient to marshmallow.
+Cotton, hibiscus and okra are members of the same family of plants.
+One variety even contributed a key ingredient to marshmallows.
 But for regular homeowners, the common mallow in the lawn is just a crinkly leafed weed.
 This annual (or biennial) develops a deep taproot that makes it tough to pull.

 What mallow is telling you: You’re not looking over your lawn or garden enough.
 The plants begin growing with the first rains of the fall, but become woody and tall if they’re allowed to take root.

 Stiff, grass-like blades wider than most other turfgrasses mark nutsedge.
 It’s often called nutgrass but is a true sedge.
-Once established, it is drought tolerant and tough to kill, spreading by underground runners (rhizomes) that are can reach a foot or more in length.
+Once established, it is drought tolerant and tough to kill, spreading by underground runners (rhizomes) that can reach a foot or more in length.

 What nutsedge is telling you: You water too much on poorly draining soil.
 Amend the soil with sand to help it drain faster.